Jack Russell Terriers are a working breed that needs to be alert, and they need frequent exercise to be happy and healthy.

 Can a Jack Russell sleep outside?

 While Jack Russells can sleep outside, it is not recommended because they like to be close to their human family.
-It can get cold outside as well, and you don’t want your furry friend to get cold.
+It can get cold outside as well, and cold.
 Being outside for the night means that they will be away from you for up to 8 hours or more.
 This is not recommended for Jack Russells as an adult Jack Russell should only be left alone for up to 6 hours, and a puppy for up to 2 hours.

 Where should Jack Russells sleep?